Sarathkumar254/ML_Projects_list/README.md

 • Decision Tree - 23.044\
 • Random Forest - 18.171\

-Taken the Multiple linear regression model for prediction results because it has best accuray and RMSE
+Taken the Multiple linear regression model for prediction results because it has best accuray and RMSE among the models

 ### Deployment